-We periodically invite scientists to submit research proposals for collaborative, synthesis projects in both basic and applied environmental science.
-If selected, research teams meet one to two times per year at our headquarters in Santa Barbara, CA to focus on their projects.
+We periodically invite researchers to submit proposals for collaborative, synthesis research projects in both basic and applied environmental science.
+If selected, research teams, called working groups, meet one to two times per year at our headquarters in Santa Barbara, CA to focus on their projects.

 Calls for proposals are typically associated with one of the following initiatives.

 Through the LTER Network Office, we solicit proposals for projects that synthesize and analyze data from one or more LTER sites.
 While all relevant ideas will be considered, the selection committee is most interested in ideas that could have high-impact results in the core LTER research areas.
 Principal investigators are strongly encouraged to contact the Network Office to briefly discuss ideas before submitting proposals.Learn more about LTER synthesis

 The Morpho Initiative is an applied environmental science initiative that convenes working groups consisting of government agency, NGO, tribal, and academic researchers to develop and accelerate science in the service of environmental management.Learn more about the Morpho Initiative